knownasilya/nomad/README.md

 Nomad Browser
 ======

 Nomad is a peer-to-peer Web browser.
 It adds new APIs for building hostless applications while remaining compatible with the rest of the Web.
-[Visit the website.](https://beakerbrowser.com/)

 Nomad is a fork of the [Beaker Browser](https://beakerbrowser.com/).